Why Does Pencil Grip Matter?

 - Let your child know how they can improve (e.g., try pressing a little lighter, open up your fist, move your fingers closer to the tip, etc.)

-- If you are a teacher, give your students choices within the classroom or for homework as much as possible.
-Research shows that children are more eager and willing to participate when they have some choice and flexibility within the activity
+- Give students choices within the classroom or for homework as much as possible.
+Research shows that children are more eager and willing to participate when they have some choice and flexibility within the activity.

 - Remember to always stay calm when working with a child or student, even if you think they should be getting something that they are not getting.
 If you get frustrated with them, they may start to feel anxious, angry, inferior, stupid, etc. which will lead to a less productive learning session.

-and the The Pencil Grip Original Universal Ergonomic Writing Aid, shown here:
+and the Pencil Grip Original Universal Ergonomic Writing Aid, shown here: